RohitDhatrak/personal-website/content/blog/time-space-complexity/index.md

 }
 ```

-In this example, the amount of data we have to work with is reduced by half with each iteration.
-Therefore in the worst case, we'll find the element in the last iteration that is we kept on dividing until only one element was left.
+In this algorithm, the amount of data we have to work with is reduced by half with each iteration.
+Therefore in the worst case, we'll find the element in the last iteration i.e we kept on dividing until only one element was left.

 This can be mathematically represented by <math><mfrac><mi>n</mi><mi>n</mi></mfrac></math> = 1.
 The denominator can be represented by a power of 2 as we divided by 2 with every iteration.